-The following compilation will assist you, your school administrators, and personnel responsible for the daily maintenance of physical facilities in your school.
-It includes building features, maintenance, and operational requirements from the International Fire Code (2006 Edition) and applicable National Fire Protection Association (NFPA) standards.
+The Department of General Services (DGS) Facilities Division, Environmental Health and Safety in collaboration with the DC Fire Marshal's Office, has developed the following compilation to assist school administrators and personnel responsible for the daily maintenance of physical facilities in schools.
+It includes building features, maintenance, and operational requirements from the International Fire Code (IFC) and applicable National Fire Protection Association (NFPA) standards.